-Finally, let’s look at how to keep your closet organized.Step Five is where I go wrong.
+Finally, let’s look at how to keep your closet organized and free of clutter .Step Five is where I go wrong.
 This is definitely a moment of “do as I say, not what I do.”

 Keep the momentum of your newly-organized closet going as you move forward.
 Continue to be discriminating in what you choose to add to your clothing, shoe, and handbag collection.
 Constantly keep an eye open for pieces that are to be discarded, donated, or sold.

 Ultimately, I always make the choice to keep my closet organized.
 I find that I spend less time looking for the perfect completer piece.
 My accessories keep clean and fresh-looking.
 With the less is more attitude to closet organizing, my outfits are more on point.